Our Approach

 Methods

-Each EldHollow review evaluates a carbon project against a structured framework of benchmarks organized across five scoring categories.
-Benchmarks are weighted by importance, and scores reflect both the available documentation and the underlying geospatial, ecological, and socioeconomic evidence.
-Where key project documents are not available, we identify them explicitly and note how their absence affects the score.
-We never assume best-case answers for undisclosed information.
+Each EldHollow review assesses a carbon project using a structured framework of benchmarks organized into five scoring categories.
+The benchmarks are weighted by their importance, and scores are based on the available documentation as well as the relevant geospatial, ecological, and socioeconomic evidence.
+If key project documents are missing, we clearly identify these gaps and explain how their absence impacts the score.
+We do not make assumptions about the best-case scenarios for any undisclosed information.

 Scoring Framework